devcontainers/devcontainers.github.io/_posts/2023-06-14-feature-authoring-best-practices.md

 > Many of the suggestions in this section may benefit from the 'Feature library'/'code reuse' proposal here https://github.com/devcontainers/spec/blob/main/proposals/features-library.md

-## Detect Platform/OS
+### Detect Platform/OS

 > A spec proposal is open for detecting the platform/OS and providing better warnings: https://github.com/devcontainers/spec/issues/58

-Features are often designed to work on subset of possible base images.
-For example, the majority of Features in the [`devcontainers/features` repo](https://github.com/devcontainers/features) repo as designed to work broadly with debian-derived images.
+Features are often designed to work on a subset of possible base images.
+For example, the majority of Features in the [`devcontainers/features` repo](https://github.com/devcontainers/features) repo are designed to work broadly with debian-derived images.
 The distinction is often simply due to the wide array of base images available, and the fact that many Features will use an OS-specific package manager.

 One possible way to implement this check is shown below.